BoltonBailey/bolton-talon/README.md

 ### Other Talon Ideas

-- Cursorless should put markers on pairs of characters so that you can refer to those markers by saying pairs of words from the phonetic alphabet
+- [Cursorless](https://www.cursorless.org/) should put markers on pairs of characters so that you can refer to those markers by saying pairs of words from the phonetic alphabet
 - When I'm in command mode, the color of the readback should be different
-  - This would help me distinguish between command mode and dictation mode, so that I am not confused when I say a command that is not recognized.
+  - This would help me distinguish between command mode and dictation mode, so that I fix my confusion quickly.
 - LLM integrations:
   - In command mode, check semantically nearby phrases when a particular phrase doesn't match any command.
   - Use OCR to read my screen and check that my dictation mode is grammatical.
+- I Just noticed that some commands weren't working because I had written `key(shift+g)` instead of `key(shift-g)`.
+  - There should be some kind of error checking for malformed talon commands.